 Masonry can refer to either the building of a structure from masonry units (brick, concrete block, natural stone among other materials) or the masonry units themselves.
 We do not distribute the units but we do sell a variety of mortars or grouts for use with masonry units.
 Different types of mortars are suitable for various masonry units and it is important that the correct mortar is chosen for end-use requirements.
-These mortars differ in their compressive strengths, flexibility and bonding properties.
+These mortars differ in their compressive strengths, flexibility and bonding properties and are chosen on the basis of specifications, site conditions and any special job requirements.

 Type N Mortars